-Nothing within this Regulation 33 package will require relevant authorities to undertake any actions or ameliorate changes in the condition of interest features if it is shown that the changes result wholly from natural causes.
+Nothing within this Regulation 33 package will require relevant authorities to undertake any actions or ameliorate changes in the condition of interest features if it is shown that the changes result wholly from natural causes4.
 This also applies if the changes, although causing deterioration or disturbance to the interest features, are the result of human or natural events outside their control.
 Having issued Regulation 33 advice for European marine sites, English Nature will work with relevant authorities and others to agree, within a defined time frame, a protocol for evaluating all observed changes to baselines and to develop an understanding of natural change and provide further guidance as appropriate and possible.

-Determination of what constitutes natural change will be based on the best available information and scientific opinion at the time.
+4 Determination of what constitutes natural change will be based on the best available information and scientific opinion at the time.

-On the Poole Harbour European marine site a Steering Group has already been set up and should be used to alert all relevant authorities to such issues so that they may be assessed and any appropriate measures taken.
+On the Alde-Ore Estuary European marine site a management group is being set up and, once established, should be used to alert all the relevant authorities to such issues so that they may be assessed and any appropriate measures taken.
 This does not, however, preclude relevant authorities from taking action to prevent deterioration to the interest features, for example by introducing or promoting codes of practice through the Steering Group.